 Toxins or Chemical Stressors

 In this modern-day society there are so many toxins our bodies come into contact with.
 The plastics, preservatives, additives, pesticides, and other chemicals we put on our bodies or ingest all do us harm.
 It’s not just chemicals.
 Toxins can include mold and even the foods we eat.
 Did you know that many people have allergies they aren’t even aware of that are triggering an immune response in their body?
-These allergies can have an immediate response, or they can be a delayed response, which means many people don’t even recognize the cause.
+These allergies can have an immediate or delayed response, which means many people don’t even recognize the cause.